hpssjellis/maker100-eco/README.md

 <li>The original Maker100 Course is https://github.com/hpssjellis/maker100 </li>

-<li>SeeedStudio Link to the XiaoEsp32S3 Sense store https://www.seeedstudio.com/XIAO-ESP32S3-Sense-p-5639.html     Note: It needs headers soldered to do many of the assignments. </li>
+<li>SeeedStudio Link to the XiaoEsp32s3-Sense store https://www.seeedstudio.com/XIAO-ESP32S3-Sense-p-5639.html     Note: It needs headers soldered to do many of the assignments. </li>

 <li>RakWireless ~$15 USD RAK2270 Sticker Tracker   store is at  https://store.rakwireless.com/products/rak2270-rak-sticker-tracker?variant=43046272303302) </li>

-<li>The original XiaoEsp32s and RAK2270 research is at https://github.com/hpssjellis/mcu-stable-edu-launch</li>
+<li>The original XiaoEsp32s3 and RAK2270 research is at https://github.com/hpssjellis/mcu-stable-edu-launch</li>

 <li>TinyMLjs is at https://github.com/hpssjellis/tinyMLjs</li>